Youngstown State University Housing Contract

 2. Contract Agreement Period.
 Upon the execution of this Contract by both parties and payment of the security deposit, this Contract becomes effective and constitutes a binding agreement for the entire ACADEMIC YEAR (BOTH FALL AND SPRING SEMESTERS, excluding breaks) or the remaining portion thereof, subject to terms and conditions stated herein.
 ANY STUDENT WHO REMAINS ENROLLED IN THE UNIVERSITY BUT LEAVES UNIVERSITY HOUSING DURING THE CONTRACT TERM WITHOUT BEING RELEASED FROM THIS CONTRACT CONTINUES TO BE LIABLE FOR ALL THE FEES AND CHARGES FOR THE FULL ACADEMIC YEAR CONTRACT TERM.

 3. Security Deposit.
 The Resident must submit, before being assigned to the Room, a security deposit in the amount of $200.00 that holds the Room for the academic year.
 The security deposit will not be refunded to those who decide not to attend Youngstown State University or not to reside in University Housing for a full year.
 The Resident is required to maintain with the University the $200.00 security deposit during the term of this Contract.
 The $200.00 security deposit is held as security against damages to the Room, furnishings and residence hall facility, and non-payment of housing fees, as well as to ensure compliance with checkout procedures.
 The security deposit is refundable only to those Residents who complete the full term of this Contract in University Housing.
-The security deposit is returned to the Resident after checkout, provided inspection indicates that the Room, furnishings and the residence hall facility are in satisfactory condition, housing fees have been paid in full and prescribed checkout procedures were followed.
+The security deposit is returned to the Resident at the close of the academic year of the student’s final checkout when they will not be returning to any residence hall.
+Any damage to the room, furnishings or the residence hall facility, and unpaid housing fees will be applied to the student account prior to the deposit.
 Prescribed checkout procedures are given to the Resident prior to check-out and upon request.
 These procedures must be followed to receive a maximum refund of the security deposit.
-The Resident is responsible for any damages or charges that give him/her a negative balance.
+The Resident is responsible for any damages or charges.
 No credit of housing fees or security deposit is given if the Resident is removed for disciplinary reasons.

-The University will deduct from the security deposit sums sufficient to compensate the University for the following items prior to refunding the security deposit or any portion thereof to the Resident: (i) any failure to comply with move-out procedures, (ii) any damages to the Room, furnishings and/or residence hall facility in excess of normal wear and tear, (ii) any unpaid housing fees or fines, and (iv) any costs associated with preparing the Room for occupancy after a breach of this Contract by Resident.
+The University may apply the deposit against any charges on the students account to compensate the University for the following items prior to issuing any credit of the security deposit or any portion thereof to the Resident: (i) any failure to comply with move-out procedures, (ii) any damages to the Room, furnishings and/or residence hall facility in excess of normal wear and tear, (ii) any unpaid housing fees or fines, and (iv) any costs associated with preparing the Room for occupancy after a breach of this Contract by Resident.

 After deduction for any of the items specified herein, the balance of the security deposit, if any, shall be applied to the Resident’s student account as a credit no later than thirty (30) days after the move-out date set forth in the Summary of Contract Terms.
 This credit may serve to lower the balance on the Resident’s student account or may result in a credit balance on the Resident’s student account.
 A credit balance will result in a refund to the Resident via Direct Deposit as prescribed by the University Bursar’s Office.